iocusFati/prozorro-procurement-analysis/README.md

 ---

-### 🧩 Вплив категорій
+### 🧩 Impact of Categories
-Рівень економії суттєво відрізняється між категоріями, що відображає різну структуру ринку та інтенсивність конкуренції.
+The level of savings differs significantly across categories, reflecting different market structures and levels of competitive intensity.

-Найвищу ефективність демонструє категорія:
+The highest efficiency is shown by the category:

-- **Нафтопродукти, паливо та енергоресурси — ~11.6%**
+- **Petroleum products, fuel and energy resources — ~11.6%**

-Це більш ніж у 3 рази вище за середній рівень і пояснюється:
+This is more than 3 times the average level and is explained by:

-- високою конкуренцією
+- high competition
-- стандартизованістю товарів
+- product standardization

-Категорії з помірною економією:
+Categories with moderate savings:

-- будівельні матеріали та супутні товари — ~3.4%
+- construction materials and related goods — ~3.4%
-- транспортні послуги — ~3.2%
+- transport services — ~3.2%
-- будівельні роботи — ~3.0%
+- construction work — ~3.0%

-Водночас найбільша за обсягом категорія (**будівельні роботи**) демонструє відносно низьку економію, що може бути наслідком:
+At the same time, the largest category by volume (**construction work**) shows relatively low savings, which may result from:

-- складності та унікальності проєктів
+- the complexity and uniqueness of projects
-- обмеженої конкуренції
+- limited competition

-Найнижча ефективність спостерігається у:
+The lowest efficiency is observed in:

-- медичних товарах — ~0.8%
+- medical goods — ~0.8%
-- транспортному обладнанні — ~0.6%
+- transport equipment — ~0.6%

-Ці категорії характеризуються вузькою спеціалізацією та меншою кількістю постачальників.
+These categories are characterized by narrow specialization and a smaller number of suppliers.

-📌 **Ключовий висновок:**
+📌 **Key takeaway:**
-економія прямо залежить від рівня конкуренції та стандартизованості предмета закупівлі.
+savings depend directly on the level of competition and the standardization of the procurement item.

 ---

-### 📍 Регіональна ефективність
+### 📍 Regional Efficiency

-Ефективність закупівель суттєво відрізняється між регіонами і не завжди корелює з обсягами витрат.
+Procurement efficiency varies significantly across regions and doesn't always correlate with spending volume.

-Найвищу економію демонструють:
+The highest savings are shown by:

-- **Волинська область — 7.3%**
+- **Volyn Oblast — 7.3%**
-- **Житомирська область — 5.9%**
+- **Zhytomyr Oblast — 5.9%**
-- **Тернопільська область — 5%**
+- **Ternopil Oblast — 5%**

-При цьому ці регіони:
+At the same time, these regions:

-- не є лідерами за витратами
+- are not spending leaders
-- мають подібний рівень конкуренції (~2.7 учасника на лот)
+- have a similar level of competition (~2.7 participants per lot)
-- але демонструють вищу ефективність
+- yet show higher efficiency

-Для порівняння:
+For comparison:

-- **Київ — ~1.7% економії**
+- **Kyiv — ~1.7% savings**

-Глибший аналіз показує значну варіативність навіть у межах однієї категорії.
+A deeper analysis reveals significant variability even within a single category.

-Наприклад, у категорії *будівельні роботи* (1–2 млн):
+For example, in the *construction work* category (1–2 million):

-- Житомирська область — **11.7% економії (54 лоти)**
+- Zhytomyr Oblast — **11.7% savings (54 lots)**
-- Київська область — **0.9% економії (833 лоти)**
+- Kyiv Oblast — **0.9% savings (833 lots)**

-Можливе пояснення — масштаб:
+A possible explanation is scale:

-- у Київській області ~41% лотів мають лише одного учасника
+- in Kyiv Oblast, ~41% of lots have only one participant
-- велика кількість закупівель може знижувати конкуренцію
+- a large number of procurements can reduce competition

-Водночас це правило не є універсальним:
+However, this rule isn't universal:

-- у Чернігівській області (45 лотів) економія становить лише **1.1%**
+- in Chernihiv Oblast (45 lots), savings are only **1.1%**

-📌 **Ключовий висновок:**
+📌 **Key takeaway:**
-регіональна ефективність визначається не лише обсягами, а й якістю конкуренції та організацією закупівель.
+regional efficiency is determined not only by volume, but also by the quality of competition and how procurements are organized.

 <p align="center">
   <img width="1519" height="442" src="https://github.com/user-attachments/assets/92ac4153-6268-45d1-8cef-9e671c7c6302" />